tkilla64/eurorack/bassbuddy/README.md

 [Eurorack DIY: Bass Buddy - Design update and software walk-through (ep3)](https://youtu.be/_f0KY4kPSoI)

 ### Additional information
-If you plan to build this module, please check out the additional information here (TBA)
+If you plan to build this module, please check out the additional information [here](build/README.md)